-Script Function migrateNotifications.[sh b at] -name StockAlert -owner orcladmin Migrates the master notification named "StockAlert" 0 Migrates all master notifications starting with "Stock", such as "StockAlert", "StockTransaction" migrateNotifications.[sh b at] -name % -owner orcladmin Migrates all master notifications. migrateNotifications.[sh b at] -oid 1089 -owner orcladmin Migrates the master notification that has the oid 1089 .
+Script Function migrateNotifications.[sh b at] -name StockAlert -owner orcladmin Migrates the master notification named "StockAlert" $\label{eq:migrateNotifications.[sh b at] -name Stock\% -owner or cladmin} or cladmin$ Migrates all master notifications starting with "Stock", such as "StockAlert", "StockTransaction" $\label{eq:migrateNotifications.[sh b at] -name % -owner} \\ or cladmin$ Migrates all master notifications. migrateNotifications.[sh b at]-oid 1089 -owner orcladmin Migrates the master notification that has the oid 1089.

-- e.
-Check OracleAS Wireless Webtool and Mobile Portal to verify the migration process for the master notification, master application, link and subscriptions. - f.
-Create a new notification process and attach migrated master alerts to this process.
+- 4. Check OracleAS Wireless Webtool and Mobile Portal to verify the migration process for the master notification, master application, link and subscriptions. - Create a new notification process and attach migrated master alerts to this process.